• Skip to main content

 How to Make a Cherry Crisp with Fresh Cherries

-• Filling – pit and halve your cherries and combine with the remaining ingredients and add to your greased dish
+• Make the Filling: Pit and halve your cherries and combine with the remaining ingredients and add to your greased dish.

-• Topping – mix together your crisp ingredients and sprinkle over the filling
+• Make the Topping: Mix together your crisp ingredients and sprinkle over the cherry filling.

 Step by step photos of making cherry pie crisp including mixing your cherry filling, adding the cherry filling to a white ruffled pie dish, mixing together your crisp topping in a stainless steel mixing bowl, and sprinkling the crisp topping over the cherry filling.

-I have had success stopping at step 5, after you add the topping and before baking.
+You can stop at step 5, after you add the topping and before baking.
 Place in the fridge overnight and bake it off the next day.
 I bring it to room temperature for 30 minutes prior to baking.
+It may need a few extra minutes in the oven.

 White ruffled pie pan filled with bubbling cherry crisp topped with a fresh cherry.

 Looking for more cherry desserts?
-These shortcut Cherry Cheese Danishes are super simple and use cherry pie filling!
+These shortcut Cherry Cheese Danishes are super simple using cherry pie filling and are always a hit!

 Print